Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

   You can modify the `GameObject.Move` method to check for map bounds, returning a boolean value to indicate whether the move was successful or not.
 However, this means the `GameObject` needs access to the map data to understand the bounds of the map.

-For now, the `GameObject.Move` method is receiving our version of map data, simply the surface cells of the map.
-So we can quickly check and see if the desired position is within the bounds of the surface.
-So it's logical that we check for the bounds of the map here.
+For now, the `GameObject.Move` method is receiving the map surface, so we can quickly check and see if the desired position is within the bounds of the surface.
+So it's logical that we check for the bounds of the map inside of the game object.

 01. Open the _GameObject.cs_ file
 01. Find the `Move` method and change the return type from `void` to `bool`: